diggin’ in NYC -Top 5 record shops

 4. Mercer Street Books and Records 206 Mercer St, NY.
 (212) 505-8615

-mainly a bookstore with a handsome section of original vintage vinyl on LP.
+hush….not a ‘real’ record store but mainly a bookstore with a handsome section of original vintage vinyl.
+And lots of books, music selection galore.
 Reasonably priced selection of jazz/pop/rock in all genres.
 The 1$ bins are worthwile for the VG+ digger.

 5. Princeton Record Exchange 20 South Tulane St. Princeton NJ (609) 921-0881